khattakdev/hacktoberfest/README.md

 ]
 ```

-Copy the following snippet and add your information to the end of the file.
+Copy the snippet below and append your details at the end:

 ```json
 {